openstack-archive/k8s-docker-suite-app-murano/Kubernetes/README.rst

 There are several ways to create, manage applications on Kubernetes cluster:

-Using Murano->Apps Catalog-> Environments view in Horizon:
+Using Murano Environments view in Horizon:
 ----------------------------------------------------------
 Users can perform following actions: